 SOW 4523 Field Seminar II (2).
 This seminar is taken concurrently with SOW 4512L and SOW 4332.
 It is designed to analyze the field practicum experience by emphasizing the integration of theory and practice.
-Prerequisites: SOW 4511L, SOW 4322, SOW 4522.
-Corequisites: SOW 4512L, SOW 4332.
+Prerequisites: Social Work majors and by permission only; SOW 3113, SOW 3232, SOW 3203, SOW 3403, SOW 3100, SOW 3233, SOW 3313, SOW 3620, SOW 3350, SOW 4322, SOW 4511L, SOW 4522.
+Corequisites: SOW 4332, SOW 4512L.

-SOW 4654 Child Welfare: Policy and Practice (3).
+SOW 4654\ Child Welfare: Policy and Practice (3).
 This course will explore professional practice and policy issues in child welfare with emphasis on interventions in child maltreatment.
+Prerequisites: SOW 3113 and SOW 3232.

+SOW 4658\ Interventions in Child Maltreatments (3).
+This course will examine best practices in the health, mental health and socio emotional development of children and adolescents within the child welfare system.
 Prerequisite: SOW 3113.

-SOW 4658 Interventions in Child Maltreatments (3).
-This course will examine best practices in the health, mental health and socio emotional development of children and adolescents within the child welfare system.
-Prerequisites: Students in the Certificate in Child Welfare Practice or permission of the instructor.

-SOW 4684 Professional Values in the Human Services (3).
+SOW 4684\ Professional Values in the Human Services (3).
 This course is designed to assist students in identifying, exploring, and experiencing the values inherent in professionalism, as they are manifested in the various human service professions.
 Material will be presented in a didactic and experiential manner with emphasis upon student involvement in the value clarification process.
 Prerequisite: Senior standing.

-SOW 4905 Individual Study (1-9).
+SOW 4905\ Individual Study (1-9).
 Individually selected program of supervised study related to specific social work issues.
 Prerequisite: Permission of the instructor.
 (F,S,SS)

-SOW 4932 Current Topics in Social Work (3).
+SOW 4932\ Current Topics in Social Work (3).
 This course presents an extensive examination of current issues and problems in social work.
 Interventive technology to address these issues will be presented.

-Social Work Elective
+\Social Work Elective

-For additional and updated information about SSPH requirements, programs, and services, please visit our website www.cphsw.fiu.edu.
+For additional and updated information about degrees offered, entrance requirements, and services, please visit our website: